Frequently Asked QuestionsHow can I watch FIRST POSITION?

 The film’s original score is composed (with love) by Chris Hajian.
 The soundtrack is now available at our online store.

-How has the film been received thus far?
+How has the film been received by the press and by fans?

 Where was the film shot and how long did it take?

 The young dancers in the film live around the globe.
-The crew traveled to such countries as Italy, Japan, France, Great Britain, Colombia, Canada and and various cities in the United States.
+The crew traveled to such countries as Italy, Japan, France, the UK, Colombia, Canada and and various cities in the United States.
 We filmed for nearly a year.

 What languages are spoken in the film?